Scene Display

 Wireframe Display

-When the “Wireframe Display Button” in the Scene Bar is turned ON, the scene is rendered in wireframe.
+When the “Wireframe rendering” Button in the Scene Bar is turned ON, the scene is rendered in wireframe.
 This is convenient when you want to see the polygon structure of models or the overlapping details of objects.
 There are several other elements that change the scene rendering method, which can be set in the configuration dialog explained below.

 Configuration Dialog

-There are other configurable items for the Scene View’s rendering method and behavior, which can be configured in detail in the dialog displayed by pressing the “Configuration Dialog Display Button” in the Scene Bar.
-An overview of the main configuration items accessible from this dialog is shown below.
+There are other configurable items for the Scene View’s rendering method and behavior, which can be configured in detail in the dialog displayed by pressing the “Show the config dialog” Button in the Scene Bar.
+The dialog consists of four panels — “Camera”, “Lighting”, “Background”, and “Drawing” — together with an options area below them.
+An overview of the main configuration items accessible from each panel is shown below.

 Item